zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 To summarise, this lab introduces basic Linux terminal commands using the Debian GUI.
 It begins with opening the terminal and exploring the Command-Line Interface (CLI).

-pwd: Prints the current directory path.
+`pwd`: Prints the current directory path.

-ls & ls -l: Lists files and directories. -l provides detailed information like permissions, owner, size, etc.
+`ls` & `ls -l`: Lists files and directories. -l provides detailed information like permissions, owner, size, etc.

-cd: Changes the current directory (e.g., cd /etc).
+`cd`: Changes the current directory (e.g., cd /etc).
 Using cd alone returns you to the home directory.

-mkdir & rmdir: Creates and removes directories. rmdir only works on empty directories.
+`mkdir` & `rmdir`: Creates and removes directories. rmdir only works on empty directories.

-echo & file redirection: echo "Hello" > file1 creates a new file. nano opens files for editing, and rm deletes them.
+`echo` & file redirection: echo "Hello" > file1 creates a new file. nano opens files for editing, and rm deletes them.

 ### Command chaining:

-&&: Runs the next command only if the previous one succeeds.
+`&&`: Runs the next command only if the previous one succeeds.

-||: Runs the next command only if the previous one fails.
+`||`: Runs the next command only if the previous one fails.

-;: Runs all commands in sequence regardless of success/failure.
+`;`: Runs all commands in sequence regardless of success/failure.

 ### Keyboard shortcuts:

-Ctrl + C: Cancels a running process.
+`Ctrl + C`: Cancels a running process.

-Tab: Auto-completes commands or paths.
+`Tab`: Auto-completes commands or paths.

-Ctrl + L: Clears the terminal screen.
+`Ctrl + L`: Clears the terminal screen.

 ### By the end of the lab, you’ll have navigated directories, created/deleted files and folders, and combined commands efficiently in Linux. 📁🛠️🔗